therealbstern/apcupsd/doc/manual/manual.rst

-If your operating system does not support a host based firewall (a firewall running on the local machine) then you may try to get some of the funtionality of such a firewall with TCP Wrappers.
+If your operating system does not support a host based firewall (a firewall running on the local machine) then you may try to get some of the functionality of such a firewall with TCP Wrappers.
 As of apcupsd version 3.8.2, TCP Wrappers are implemented if you turn them on when configuring ``./configure --with-libwrap``.
 With this code enabled, you may control who may access your apcupsd via